ShyeChern/storage-box/README.md

 # Storage Box

-An simple app to store important note and photo.
+An simple app to store note and photo.

 [Changelog](CHANGELOG.md)